dleeftink/QuickSet/readme.md

 5. Reverse iteration not implemented yet

 ## Benchmarks
-On a Intel(R) Core(TM) i7-8565U CPU @ 1.80GHz-1.99 GHz with 16GB RAM,
-average time to extract unique keys on 5 runs of random integers:
+On a Intel(R) Core(TM) i7-8565U CPU @ 1.80GHz-1.99 GHz with 16GB RAM, the average time to extract unique keys from 5 runs of uniformly distributed random integers:

 | Random keys | instance | ms | factor |
 | -: | :- | -: | :- |